 If you or a presenter has pre-printed materials to distribute at your program (posters, bookmarks, flyers, etc.) the ALSC office can arrange delivery to your program.
 They must be received in the ALSC office by the specified deadline so they can be shipped with the ALA supplies.

 Audio Visual Equipment

-Request only equipment that you will use, as ALA/ALSC does incur costs for each item requested.
+Request only equipment that you will use, as ALA does incur costs for each item requested.

 If you will be using a computer/laptop as part of your presentation, please note if you will be providing your own.
-Presenters are encouraged to use their own personal laptop to avoid the cost, unfamiliarity and unreliability of a rental.
-Rented laptop computers are loaded with Windows XP, MS Office (includes Word, Excel and Powerpoint), Acrobat Reader, Internet Explorer, CD-ROM and mouse, and must be requested in the program proposal.
+Presenters are encouraged to use their own personal laptop to avoid the unfamiliarity and unreliability of rented laptop computers.
+Rented laptop computers are loaded with Windows XP, MS Office (includes Word, Excel and Powerpoint), Acrobat Reader, Internet Explorer, CD-ROM and mouse.

 An Internet connection must be requested separately.
 There is a charge for connecting to the Internet.
 An Internet connection will be approved only if it is necessary for the execution of the presentation.

-Podium microphones, table microphones, standing microphones and wired lavaliere microphones are standard options.
+Podium microphones, table microphones, standing microphones and wired lavalier microphones are standard options.
 ALA will pay for one microphone for every two people.
 Wireless lavaliere microphones and speakers for the presenter’s laptop are extremely costly and approval for use must be negotiated by the Program Coordinating Committee Chair and the ALSC staff.
+If you do not request that equipment in your program proposal you will not be approved for it once your program has been accepted.
 Use of a wireless microphone must be integral to the execution of the program.
-If you do not request this equipment in your program proposal you will not be approved for it once your program has been accepted.